-Crafted by London-based tailor Anthony Sinclair specifically for Connery in a tropical-weight wool, the light grey suit features a plaid design with white 2-by-2 hopsack (or basketweave).
+Crafted by London-based tailor Anthony Sinclair specifically for Connery in a tropical-weight wool, the light grey suit features a plaid design with white two-by-two hopsack (or basketweave).
 A single breasted, two-button teamed with a crisp white poplin shirt and navy blue tie, then anchored by black leather Derby shoes and a white handkerchief in the breast pocket.

 Take note of the six-button waistcoat.
 It’s a great indicator to the height and build of Connery as typically multiple buttons on a waistcoat don’t suit the vertically challenged.

 Golf Attire in On Her Majesty’s Secret Service

 Christ Pedro, we’re going round the houses here aren’t we?
 Well, I couldn’t leave George Lazenby out.
 I know Timothy Dalton has his fans but I think even the most ardent would agree he looked an absolute wreck for the most part of his two-film tenure.